legendaryfishwastaken/screensaver/readme.md

 ## Features

-- Dynamic Wallpapers
 - Clock
 - Battery View
-- Music Player
+- Spotify Music Player

+## Notes
+- Currently, you have to put in an embed url instead of a regular spotify playlist url
+- You are currently unable to change the wallpaper

 ## Author